Why Did I Decide To Do This?

 The problem here is that although you will win most of the time, you will win much less than you will lose the rest 33 % of the time.

-Since no matter where the ball lands the odds are the same, you should get a feeling where Mr. James Bond would take us if we spin the wheel 37 times and a different number falls each time.
+Since the odds are the same no matter where the ball lands, you should get a feeling where Mr. James Bond would take us if we were to spin the wheel 37 times and a different number fell each time.

 $15 + 6*$5 + 18*$8 – 12*$20 = -$51

-That means you will have $51 less on average every 37 rounds.
+This means that you will have $51 less on average every 37 rounds.

-This last strategy is the most complex to explain and to follow.
+This last strategy is the most complex one to explain and to follow.

-Then you split the amount into a sequence of smaller numbers, which add up to your winning amount.
+Then you split this amount into a sequence of smaller numbers which add up to your winning amount.
 In this case let’s make it 1, 2, 2, 3, 1, 1.
-It can be anything really, any length and any numbers you want as long as they add up to your winning amount.
+It can be anything really; any length and any numbers you want, as long as they add up to your desired winning amount.

 The Labouchere roulette strategy is also a progressive betting system because it increases your bets when you lose.

-I wanted to know how many times I will be able to walk away with $200 if I use each roulette strategy a million times, which strategy will help me achieve my goal with the least and the most bets, which strategy was the most fun and which one was the worst.
+I wanted to know how many times I would be able to walk away with $200 if I used each roulette strategy a million times, which strategy will help me achieve my goal with the least and the most bets, which strategy was the most fun, and which one was the worst.

-The bars of the top right chart show how much money I had at the end of all games I won, averaged out.
-That means when I reached $200, I walked away, but it was rarely exactly $200.
+The bars depicted on the top right chart show how much money I had at the end of all the games I won, averaged out.
+This means that when I reached $200, I walked away (but it was rarely exactly $200).
 So how much did I win exactly?
-As you can see, it was always more then $200, with some strategies only slightly more and with others significantly more.
+As you can see, it was always more then $200, with some strategies only slightly more and with the other ones significantly more.

-That is expected because your bet amounts vary from spin to spin with every strategy except the James Bond strategy and it would be a big coincidence to end up with exactly $200 at the end of a win.
+This is expected because your bet amounts vary from spin to spin with every strategy except with the James Bond strategy.
+It would be a big coincidence to end up with exactly $200 at the end of a win.

-What’s more interesting is that the Fibonacci, Labouchere and Reverse Martingale left me on average with significantly more.
-I know that’s always good news but can it help you?
+What is even more interesting is the fact that the Fibonacci, the Labouchere and the Reverse Martingale left me with significantly more on average.
+I know this is always good news, but can it help you?

-If you’re sticking to one strategy and always play until you either double your money or lose your money, that means you either win more than $100 on top of your initial $100 or lose the initial $100 or less.
+If you stick to one strategy and always play until you either double your money or lose your money, this means that you either win more than $100 on top of your initial $100 or that you lose the initial $100 (or less).

 Why would you lose less?
-Because if you’re strict about your betting system and you end up with $30 for example but need to bet $37 on your next spin according to your strategy, then you can’t do it and you finish the game.
-That means you didn’t lose $100 but only $70.
+Because if you are strict about your betting system and you end up with, for example, $30 but you need to bet $37 on your next spin according to your strategy, then you cannot do it and you finish the game.
+This means that you did not lose $100, but only $70.

 Let’s stop here for now and just remember this scenario.
-We’ll circle back to it at the end of this article.
+I will come back to this towards the end of this article.

 What does this tell me?

-But the Fibonacci and the Reverse Martingale strategies show an inverted trend.
-Meaning that it took more bets on average to lose than to double my money.
-Which means I have the ability to predict whether the game I’m playing is heading to me losing my money or not.
+But the Fibonacci and the Reverse Martingale strategies show an inverted trend: It took more bets on average to lose than to double my money.
+This means that I have the ability to predict whether the game I am playing is moving in the direction of me losing money or not.

-If we take the Fibonacci strategy for example, I could add another rule to my betting system: if I don’t succeed in doubling my money in 216 rounds, I stop playing no matter how much money I have left.
-I could play with this number and set it to 220 or 250 or 300 instead of exactly 216, it doesn’t matter, depends on how safe you want to play.
+If we take the Fibonacci strategy for example, I could add another rule to my betting system: If I do not succeed in doubling my money in 216 rounds, I stop playing no matter how much money I have left.
+I could play with this number and set it to 220 or 250 or 300 instead of exactly 216 – it does not matter – it depends on how safely you want to play.

-This decreases your risk of playing tremendously.
-And if I return to “loosing less than $100” from the previous section, this information helps me lose even less because I don’t walk away when I don’t have enough money any more to place the next bet but I walk away sooner, according to my statistic of playing a million roulette games with this strategy.
+This tremendously decreases your risk of playing.
+And if I return to ‘loosing less than $100‘ from the previous section, this information helps me lose even less because I do not walk away when I do not have enough money anymore to place the next bet.
+I walk away sooner, according to my statistic of playing a million roulette games with this strategy.

-As long as I’ve known roulette and different players, I’ve also known that they play roulette for two different reasons:
+As long as I have known roulette and different players, I have also known that they play roulette for two different reasons:

 - To win some extra money or

-Even though the aim of my million games strategy test was to help you with the first goal, let me say two sentences about the second one here.
+Even though the aim of my million games strategy test was to help you with the first goal, let me comment on the second one.

-If you’re looking to have fun, I’m assuming you want to play as long as you can without losing a fortune.
-Which means you want to make as many bets as possible during a single game without reloading your wallet.
+If you are looking to have fun, I assume that you want to play as long as you can without losing a fortune.
+This means that you want to make as many bets as possible during a single game without reloading your wallet.

-According to the bottom right chart, the Fibonacci strategy is the obvious winner here by far, which let me play almost 400 bets per game on average regardless of either losing or doubling my money at the end.
-That is about 12 times more than any other strategy.
+According to the bottom right chart, the Fibonacci strategy is the obvious winner for this by far.
+It let me play almost 400 bets per game on average, regardless of either losing or doubling my money in the end.
+This is about 12 times more than any other strategy.

 Of course, I saved the best for last.

-As you can see from the first chart where the green areas represent the percentage of all games where I walked away with at least $200 in my pocket, no strategy allowed me to do that in 50 % or more.
+As you can see in the first chart where the green areas represent the percentage of all games where I walked away with at least $200 in my pocket, no strategy allowed me to do this 50 % of the time or more.
 But don’t get discouraged just yet.

-That result makes sense and was expected.
-Roulette strategies can’t help you beat the casino’s house edge, so your odds are always below 50 %.
+This result makes sense and was expected.
+Roulette strategies cannot help you beat the casino’s house edge, so your odds are always below 50 %.

-Taking that into account means that even though I lost more than 50 % of the games with any strategy, I almost always lost less than I won when I managed to at least double my money.
+Taking this into consideration means that even though I lost more than 50 % of the games with any strategy, I almost always lost less than I won when I managed to at least double my money.

-Let’s put this into an example to help us get a better picture: I won 38.9 % of the games with the Reverse Martingale strategy and the average amount I was left with at the end was $258, that’s $158 on top of my initial $100.
-Let’s be pessimistic here and assume I lost every cent when I lost the rest 61.1 % of the games.
+Let’s put this into an example to help us get a better picture: I won 38.9 % of the games with the Reverse Martingale strategy and the average amount I was left with at the end was $258; this is $158 on top of my initial $100.
+Let’s be pessimistic here and say that I lost every cent when I lost the rest 61.1 % of the games.